 Revo IS38ETR Turbo vs standard IS38 Turbo

 The Revo IS38ETR offers significant performance gains over a stock IS38.
 It comes with a new OEM compressor and turbine housings, so it’s a straight swap with no modifications needed.
 Every weak point of the stock IS38 has been enhanced.
-The compressor and turbine housings have been CNC re-profiled to match the larger wheels and stronger shaft and as strength is a key factor to the IS38ETR; a replacement back-plate machined from a billet piece offers a greater resistance to warping.
+The compressor and turbine housings have been CNC re-profiled to match the larger wheels and stronger shaft and as strength is a key factor to the IS38ETR; a replacement back-plate machined from a billet piece offers greater resistance to warping.
 The larger bearing housing has also been upgraded to make room for a bespoke bearing system, incorporating a reinforced thrust bearing.
-Precision balanced to levels above the OEM specification reduces vibration to the lowest possible level and improves performance and reliability of the turbocharger.
+Precision balanced to levels above the OEM specification reduces vibration to the lowest possible level and improves the performance and reliability of the turbocharger.
 The IS38ETR is able to flow 40% more air than a stock IS38 unit.

 Revo ECU Performance Software